How does High Altitude training have effect on sports?

 Who we are

-Most of the athletes will think that they must travel to high mountains and hills to get the benefits of altitude training but that’s not true.
-They can experience the effect of high altitude training when they still train on ground level.
+Most might think that they have to travel high mountains and hills to get the benefits of altitude training but that’s not true.
+They can experience the effect of high altitude training still when they train on ground.

 That’s why Altipeak International™ is here.